M10beretta/javase/README.md

 # java
 My Java programming practice.
 Analysis of decisions.
-The tasks are taken from various resources.
+The tasks are taken from com.mber.various resources.